 Set to hit stores this summer for kids ages 5-and-up, Nerf’s new Nitro blaster is as much a spring-loaded gun as it is a tabletop launcher designed to hurl toy cars across the floor at high speeds.
-They load, cock, and fire just like every other Nerf gun you’ve ever shot — only difference is a safety mechanism that prevents them from discharging unless sitting on a flat surface.
+They load, cock, and fire just like every other Nerf gun you’ve ever shot — the only difference is a safety mechanism that prevents them from discharging unless sitting on a flat surface.
 Which is good, because it means Dad doesn’t take a miniature Pontiac LeSabre to the face every time he walks into the kitchen.

-As for the cars, they’re about Hot Wheels-sized, made from a slightly harder foam than the traditional darts, and sport plastic wheels.
+As for the Nerf cars, they’re about Hot Wheels-sized, made from a slightly harder foam than the traditional darts, and sport plastic wheels.
 But don’t worry, they won’t ding up your baseboard molding — it is still foam after all.
 Forty-eight different style cars will eventually roll off the tiny-car assembly line, and they’ll be sold in packs of 3 ($6) or 6 ($10) so you can collect/shoot the entire fleet.